SynapseCarbon/GPXPosterPrint/README.md

     - Mapbox access token
     - Ride metadata (distance, time etc)

-If everything is in the same folder (Python code, config.toml and fonts), you should be able to run 'py GeneratePoster.py'.
+If everything is in the same folder (Python code, config.toml and fonts), you should be able to enter that folder and run ```py GeneratePoster.py```.
 The output should look something like:
 ```
 Registering typography layers...
  -> Montserrat-Bold registered successfully.